ray-project/ray/doc/source/ray-air/key-concepts.rst

 Deployments
 -----------

-Deploy the model as an inference service by using Ray Serve and the ``PredictorDeployment`` class.
+Deploy the model as an inference service by using Ray Serve deployments.

 .. literalinclude:: doc_code/air_key_concepts.py
     :language: python